-I used to think studying institutional guys like Steve Clark was a waste of time for us DIYers.
+I used to assume studying institutional giants like Steve Clark was a total waste of time for us DIYers.
 We don’t have prime broker access at Interactive Brokers to run 4x leverage, and we certainly don’t have the execution speeds of a London-based macro desk like Omni Partners.
 But looking closer, emulating Clark isn’t about pretending we have his infrastructure.
 It’s about portfolio architecture.
-When I look at the framework Clark built, I see a masterclass in capital efficiency and drawdown defense.
+When I analyze the framework Clark built, I see a masterclass in capital efficiency and drawdown defense.
 We talk a lot about expanding the canvas and return stacking here at Picture Perfect Portfolios, but without a hardened approach to risk management, leverage just compounds your anxiety.
 The implementation gap between a clean backtest and the live experience of holding a volatile alternative strategy is massive.
 Honestly, the behavioral temptation to abandon a diversifier after a 20% drawdown is the single biggest destroyer of compounding I know.
 Clark’s rule-based framework prevents you from overriding your own systems.

 Steve Clark: A Maestro in Hedge Fund Management